-Banyubiru sub-district, Semarang in the province of Central Java becomes the research object due to landslides almost every year, from small landslide without property losses to the one resulting in loss of both property and human life.
-The research design on the vulnerability of the field to landslides is a field study (observational) analyzed with quantitative descriptive, namely by making a description of the conditions in the field systematically, factually and accurately regarding the facts, characteristics and by examining the relationship between phenomena investigated12.

-The variables studied in this research are: (1) Social vulnerability includes indicators (a) Number of vulnerable population aged under five, (b) Number of exposed population (population density), (c) Total female population,

-(d) Number of elderly vulnerable population, (e) Number of people with disabilities and (f) trained personnel; (2) Physical vulnerability variables including indicators of the condition of public and special facilities, housing conditions; (3) Environmental vulnerability includes indicators of green open space, mixed gardens, shrubs, productive/limited production forest and water catchment, (4) Economic vulnerability includes indicators of productive lands, income, ownership of capital goods and assets with economic value; (5) Variables regarding the efforts that must be made to reduce the vulnerability of the area to landslides.
+Banyubiru sub-district, Semarang in the province of Central Java becomes the research object due to this area experience to landslides almost every year, from small landslide without property losses to the one resulting lost of both property and human life.
+The research design on the vulnerability of the field to landslides is a field study (observational), analyzed with quantitative descriptive, namely by making a description of the conditions in the field systematically, factually, and accurately regarding to the facts, characteristics, and by examining the relationship between phenomena investigated.
+The variables studied in this research are (1) Social vulnerability includes indicators (a) Number of vulnerable population aged under five, (b) Number of exposed population (population density), (c) Total female population, (d) Number of elderly vulnerable population, (e) Number of people with disabilities, and (f) trained personnel; (2) Physical vulnerability variables, including indicators of the condition of public and special facilities, housing conditions; (3) Environmental vulnerability includes indicators of gardens, space. mixed open productive/limited production forest, and water catchment, (4) Economic vulnerability includes indicators of productive lands, income, ownership of capital goods, and assets with economic value; (5) Variables regarding the efforts that must be made to reduce the vulnerability of the area to landslides.
 Data were collected using interview, documentation techniques and surveys/field condition checks.

-The unit of data analysis in the study of field vulnerability research to landslides is administratively analyzed in the village level.
-Meanwhile, the data analysis about the efforts that must be made to reduce area vulnerability against landslides is carried out using AHP or Analysis Hierarchy Process15.
-The level of field vulnerability to landslides analysis is based on the resilience index analysis consisting of a loss index and exposed population index which includes an analysis index of the social, physical, economic and environmental vulnerabilities.
-The field vulnerability level towards landslides can be calculated after the four indicators of vulnerabilities (social. economic. physical. environmental) have been determined.
+The unit of data analysis in the study of field landslides vulnerability research to administratively analyzed in the village level.
+Meanwhile, the data analysis about the efforts that must be made to reduce area vulnerability against landslides is carried out using AHP or Analysis Hierarchy Process.
+The level of field vulnerability to landslides analysis is based on the resilience index analysis, consisting of a loss index and exposed population index which includes an analysis indexes of the social, physical, economic, and environmental vulnerabilities.
+The field vulnerability level towards landslides can be calculated after the four indicators of vulnerabilities (social, economic, physical, environmental) have been determined.
+They can be calculated using the following formula:

-The parameters of social security are population density, the percentage of females, the percentage of the poor population, the percentage of people with disabilities and the percentage of elderly people.
+The parameters of social security are population density, the percentage of females, the percentage of the poor population, the percentage of people with disabilities, and the percentage of elderly people.
 The formula to calculate social vulnerability is as follows: